 Update Your Resume/LinkedIn

 As a recruiter, one of the things I become frustrated by is when an individual submits an old resume.
 I take a look at every resume before I hop on the phone with someone.
 When I learn on that phone call that you left what looks like your “current” job several months ago or that you’re in a new role that isn’t on your resume, I feel like I’m being deceived.
 As a candidate, you may not see this as a big deal.
 You may think your shining moment is when you can explain yourself over the phone about this discrepancy, but it’s not.
 You might want to take a look at www.arcresumes.com if your resume needs updating – they will be able to help you make it look professional, as well as looking at the language which you use.
 However, it’s not always necessary to hire someone to write about your career history.
 After all, you know it better than anyone else.
 Use bullets points and sub-headings to summarize your points.
 Free resume designing tools like Canva (https://serp.co/reviews/canva/) can be used to produce a professional resume.

-In addition to making sure things are current, take a closer look at the language you are using.
+In addition, whether you contact a professional resume writing company or not, take a closer look at the language you are using.
 Try and incorporate some strong CV action verbs to try and sell yourself.
 Is what you’re writing about your job responsibilities something that could be found on any resume?
 Is it so general that it’s unclear what you actually did?
 Every space on your resume is crucial.
 And every bullet should describe how you have impact in your job and for the company.
 Be specific about what you did and use clear numbers.

 - Make a list of companies that interest you